phone704-BLOSSOM(704-256-7766)

 What Bankruptcy Cannot Accomplish

-Posted on February 27, 2020 in Bankruptcy
+Posted on February 27,2020 in Bankruptcy

 Many people benefit from a well-structured, rightly timed bankruptcy filing.
 While bankruptcy can give individuals some closure on many different debts and provide a fairly blank slate from which you may build a better financial foundation, there are limits to what bankruptcy can do for you.
-Knowing these limits is useful in giving people accurate expectations before they file for Chapter 7 or Chapter 13 bankruptcy.
+Knowing these limits is useful in giving people accurate expectations before they file for Chapter 7 bankruptcy.

 What Types of Debts Are Not Dischargeable?